watch-devtube/contrib/README.md

 > When you add a new speaker, old videos won't be modified.
 Only newly ingested videos will be assigned that speaker.
 Old videos must be modified manually (see [How to edit an existing video](#how-to-edit-an-existing-video)).

+## How to improve the website

+If you have any ideas how DevTube can be improved, please create a new GitHub issue [here](https://github.com/watch-devtube/web/issues).